Play4leftovers/InfiniRunner/README.md

 	Features Part 1
 - Movement
 Early movement system is based on changing the velocity in X axis, listening to an InputAction.
 Jump uses Unreal's inbuilt Jump code provided in MovementComponent.

-Left - A
+Left: A
-Right - D
+Right: D
-Jump - Spacebar
+Jump: Spacebar

 - Scrolling Platforms
 The game handles the scrolling platforms by having a blueprint of the c++ class LevelSpawner.